coder/coder/docs/cli/server.md

 | YAML        | <code>allowWorkspaceRenames</code>          |
 | Default     | <code>false</code>                          |

 DEPRECATED: Allow users to rename their workspaces.
-Use only for temporary compatibility reasons.
+Use only for temporary compatibility reasons, this will be removed in a future release.

 ### --block-direct-connections